ksmith94/medplum-documentation/packages/docs/docs/search/special-search-parameters.md

 ## _elements

 The `_elements` parameter is similar to `_summary` in that it allows you to return only a subset of the resource's elements.
 However, rather than a predefined value set, `_elements` allows you to choose which fields you would like to return.

 The fields you choose should be formatted as a comma-separated list of base elements for a given resource.

-Note that any mandatory or modifier elements should always be included in the chosen list of elements.
+Note that any top-level mandatory or modifier elements should always be included in the chosen list of elements.
+Additionally, servers are not obligated to return only the elements requested and should always return all mandatory elements.

-<details><summary>Example: Searching for a summary of a patient</summary>
+<details><summary>Example: Searching the subject and performers of observations</summary>
   <Tabs groupId="language">
     <TabItem value="ts" label="Typescript">
       <MedplumCodeBlock language="ts" selectBlocks="elementsTs">